qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 _Marvel shared a roadmap long before many movies were released_

 #### Hypothesis-driven execution:
 Lastly, in being vision-driven, Marvel wasn’t just launching this long-term plan hoping that it would resonate with viewers.
-Long before the first Iron Man movie was released in 2008, Marvel tested their hypothesis that they could make a successful movie based on an unknown comic book – that the success of the movie was determined by storytelling and not whether the character was well-known.
-This hypothesis was tested with the release of Blade in 1998 that was based on an unknown vampire character from the comic books.
+Long before the first Iron Man movie was released in 2008, The Marvel team tested their hypothesis that the success of a movie was determined by storytelling and not whether the superhero character was well-known.
+This hypothesis was tested with the release of Blade in 1998 that was based on an unknown vampire character from Marvel comics.
 On a budget of $45 million, Blade earned $130 million worldwide and a cult following.
 Its success validated Marvel’s hypothesis and set the stage for the MCU.

 In taking this vision-driven approach, the MCU has become the highest-grossing franchise and has made Kevin Feige the highest-grossing movie producer of all time.
 Marvel went from bankruptcy to producing 10 out of the top 30 highest-grossing movies of all time.
 In comparison, in being sales-led, DC has produced only one out of the top 30 highest-grossing movies of all time.